mcharzat/SHOM_IN/README.md

 ### GraphDB

-Install graphDB and create a repository called test_shom.
+Install graphDB and create a repository called atlantis.

-### Configuration for development
+### Configuration

 Import the owl ontology file and the ttls knowledge base file into a named graph.